harmony-ai-solutions/vnge-harmony-link-plugin/README.md

 *[About Project Harmony.AI](#about-project-harmonyai) and [How to reach out](#how-to-reach-out-to-us) below.*

 ## Announcements
+- 2024-01-04: Our new **[Youtube-Channel](https://www.youtube.com/@Harmony-AI)** including the first official Tech Demo for Project Harmony is now live!
+Feel free to check it out.
-- 2023-11-26: **Version 0.1.10** released, featuring OpenAI as a new Character Backend Option.
+- 2023-12-24: **Version 0.1.11** released, featuring OpenAI as a new Character and STT Backend Options.
 For the full list of updates see our [Changelog](https://project-harmony.youtrack.cloud/articles/HARMONY-A-10/Releases-Changelog).
 - 2023-10-01: Our official [Project Website](https://project-harmony.ai/) was launched.
 It's still missing some content, but finally we have an official Home on the Web. :-)